-As a part of the response the United States Conference of Catholic Bishops (USCCB) initiated an appeal to U.S. dioceses for donations to be remitted to CRS.
-This diocesan response amounted to \$83,806,000 through September 30, 2011.
-In addition to providing emergency relief funding for CRS's response, this appeal also designated a portion specifically for rebuilding of church structures in Haiti.
-Overall response proceeds include \$50,284,000 designated for emergency relief, and \$33,522,000 designated for rebuilding of church structures.
-This latter portion is managed by the USCCB Subcommittee on the Church in Latin America, and is reflected as a liability to USCCB on the statement of financial position.
+As a part of the response, the United States Conference of Catholic Bishops (USCCB) initiated an appeal to U.S. dioceses for donations to be remitted to CRS.
+This diocesan response amounted to \$84,414,000 through September 30, 2013.
+In addition to providing emergency relief funding for CRS' response, this appeal also designated a portion specifically for rebuilding of church structures in Haiti.
+Overall response proceeds include \$50,648,000 designated for emergency relief, and \$33,766,000 designated for rebuilding of church structures, of which \$19,500,000 was disbursed to USCCB through 2013.
+This latter portion is managed by the USCCB Subcommittee on the Church in Latin America, and the unspent balance, including investment earnings, is reflected as a liability to USCCB in accounts payable and other expenses on the statement of financial position in the amount of \$15,299,000 at September 30, 2013.